klarsys/angular-material-icons/README.md

 ## Demo

-See the [live demo](https://klarsys.github.io/angular-material-icons/) for usage instructions and a preview of all icons included in the set.
+Checkout the [live demo](https://klarsys.github.io/angular-material-icons/) for usage instructions and a preview of all icons included in the set.

 ## Licenses